CORONA CHAOS AND THE CORONA DECAL OBJECT

 Corona DECAL - INTRODUCTION

-Open the CoronaDecal.max and start the Corona Interactive Rendering (Fig. 01).
+Open the CoronaDecal.max file and start the Corona Interactive Rendering (Fig. 01).

-Corona Decal is displayed as a simple box, with the top face textured by the decal that is project on the receiving geometries (targets).
+Corona Decal is displayed as a simple box, with the top face textured by the image to be projected on the receiving geometries (targets).

-Click on the Corona Decal icon in the Corona 8 toolbar, or go to Create TAB → Geometry → Corona → CDecal (orange arrows) to create a Corona Decal object.
-Pressing the CTRL key while dragging the mouse will start the creation from the geometric center of the Corona Decal object.
+Click on the Corona Decal icon in the Corona 8 toolbar, or go to Create TAB β Geometry β Corona β CDecal (orange arrows) to create a Corona Decal object.
+Pressing the CTRL key while dragging the mouse starts the creation from the geometric center of the Corona Decal object.

-The pivot of the gizmo is 30cm from the top face of Corona Decal (when the total height is 100cm) because Pivot offset is set to 0.3 by default (on a scale of 0 to 1).
+The pivot is 30cm from the top face of Corona Decal (when the total height is 100cm) because Pivot offset is set to 0.3 by default (on a scale of 0 to 1).
 This setting makes selecting the Corona Decal object in the viewport easier by avoiding overlap with the target objects (in this case, Floor).
-Think the Corona Decal gizmo in a three-dimensional way, where the decal is projected on all intersecting geometries.
+Try to think of the Corona Decal gizmo in a three-dimensional way, where the decal is projected onto all intersecting geometries.
 According to this principle, both Floor and Teapot (purple arrows) were textured with the yellow graffiti.

-Now disable the CDecal_Start layer and enable CDecal_Samples: click Render.
-For a complete understanding of Corona Decal we need to analyse both the render (Fig. 02) and the orthogonal views (Fig. 03).
+Now disable the CDecal_Start layer and enable CDecal_Samples, and then click Render.
+For a complete understanding of Corona Decal we need to analyze both the render (Fig. 02) and the orthogonal views (Fig. 03).

 Let’s continue with the yellow and magenta Corona Decal objects.
-These two objects are also vertical, with the yellow graffiti covering the word VICTOR.
+These two objects are also in a vertical position, with the yellow graffiti covering the word VICTOR.
 In the render, the letter R is not visible: the geometric position of the gizmo defines who overlaps what.

 Corona DECAL - PARAMETERS

 For the next parameters, disable the CDecal_Samples layer and enable CDecal.
 A vertical Corona Decal appears, with a CoronaPhysicalMtl applied.
-We loaded two maps: one for the Base color channel and one for the Opacity and Displacement channels.
+We loaded two maps: one for the Base color channel and one for the Opacity and Displacement.

 On – enables or disables the texture projection of the Corona Decal object during rendering (Fig. 04).